-- Consult with partner authorities and education providers Whilst it is anticipated that virtually complete lists of young people will be provided by the education authorities covering those who attend school, the ERO believes that it will be necessary to use many other methods to ingather as comprehensive a list as possible. - Canvass and publicity plan. - Integration of the equalities element with the Electoral Commission performance standards regime - Engagement with individual equalities groups to ensure removal of barriers to registration - · Visits to schools to encourage young persons to register
+- Consult with partner authorities and education providers whilst it is anticipated that virtually complete lists of young people will be provided by the education authorities covering those who attend school, the ERO believes that it will be necessary to use many other methods to compile as comprehensive a list as possible. - Create and maintain public awareness, canvass and publicity plans. - Integration of the equalities element with the Electoral Commission performance standards regime. - Engagement with individual equalities groups to ensure removal of barriers to registration. - Visits to schools to encourage young persons to register.